uwePhillPhelps/IAP-2024/Tutorials/Part 2/11 - Vector.md

 ## Exercise 2: Using a vector II

 To practice using a vector we will create a simple program that computes the average of a sequence of numbers.
-The code for this exercise is supplied <a href="https://github.com/Sjhunt93/IAP-2018-2019/tree/master/Code%20Exercises/Tutorial%2011/Exercise%202">here</a>.
+The code for this exercise is supplied here [Tutorial 11 Exercise 2 code](../../Code%20Exercises/Tutorial%2011/Exercise%202).

 For this exercise you are completing a partially built program that is designed to average as many numbers as the user enters.
 We will be using a vector to store the numbers the user enters.
 You will need to add 4 lines of code to fix this program, the /* */ comment placeholders highlight the locations.
 Before adding the complete program to codebook make sure you leave suitable comments explaining the programs operation.
 You may delete the pre-supplied comments.